A Crash Course on Dog Agility Training

 4. Strengthens Bond

 Agility is 100% present time with your dog.
 No cell phones, no distractions.
 Totally tuning in to them makes it possible to start thinking and moving as one.
 Your dog will be in heaven, and you’ll develop an unspoken language between you that, while it may not fulfill the dream of them speaking English, makes all the other parts of your life together more magical.
+Spending extra time training your dog will teach you a lot about their personality as well as strengthen the bond between you.
+Find out what motivates them most: toys, praise, food or a combination?

 5. Builds Confidence and Lowers Anxiety